Data privacy in OnAudience.com - how do we comply with the GDPR

 When we talk about data transparency, one of the crucial elements are data sources.
 We pay close attention to types of the data we gather from our partners and we verify if they obey data privacy regulations to be sure that data we provide is GDPR-safe.

 As one of the world’s largest data provider, we gather data from many digital sources and partners from various areas.
 How do we collect data?

 1. After we sign an agreement with our partner and make sure that the process is GDPR-safe, the partner initiate the cookie matching process.
-In result, transacted data enrich or verify profiles from our database and the whole process is based on anonymous data.
+In result, transacted data enrich or verify profiles from our database.

 2. We can also receive raw data from our partners.
-That kind of digital information is also anonymous and cannot be used to identify a single person, which means it complies with the GDPR.
 We use raw data either to create segments (with the use of our Machine Learning algorithms that assign data to the right segment) or to enrich ready-made segments.